Mcflurrins/WasteWise/project-documentation.md

 ---

 <!--
-Write your final project documentation here under the provided subheadings, it should be no more than 1980 words.
+it should be no more than 1980 words.
-Please delete commented text in this document before the submission deadline.

-to include an image, use this syntax:

 ![Caption for your image](materials/your-image.jpg)